 Kimberly Jarden is an M.S. student in Geology at Kent State University.
 Kimm’s thesis focuses on assessing impacts of green infrastructure at the watershed scale for suburban streets in Parma, Ohio.
+Her work is supported by Cleveland Metroparks and the US EPA.
+An Ohio native, Kimm’s undergraduate degree is from the University of Akron.
 In her free time, Kimm likes to run and ski.

 Allison Reynolds is pursuing her B.S. in Geology.
 She has an interest in contaminant hydrology, plans to attend graduate school and eventually wants to work for a company that allows her to live or work around the world as a consultant.
 She will be applying to graduate schools in Fall 2014, and she is deciding if she will focus on surface water or groundwater contaminantion.
 Allison runs the isotope lab and is doing independent research on isotopic variability of precipitation in the eastern Great Lakes Region.

 Sean Roberts is an undergraduate Geology major at Kent State University.
 In summer 2014, he is contributing to on-going field and laboratory activities in the Watershed Hydrology lab.